-Main activities in 2023
+Main activities in 2024

-During fiscal year 2023, the Board has examined, discussed and issued proposals or reports on those matters reserved to its competence, among which the following are noteworthy:
+During fiscal year 2024, the Board has examined, discussed and issued proposals or reports on those matters reserved to its competence, among which the following are noteworthy:

-Preparation of Financial Statements and Management Report, both individual and consolidated, for 2022. • Company investments and operations reserved for approval by the Board of Directors. • Review of the quarterly financial information corresponding to the 1st and 3rd quarters of 2023. • Monitoring of strategic commitments 2022 and presentation of the new strategic lines for each business. • Approval of the 2021 Annual Financial Report and the Half-Yearly Financial Report for the 1st half of 2023. • Decisions related to the update of the issuance of financial instruments that took place in 2022. mation on the progress of the financial year (activity report, business ormance and income statement).
-Jul Corporate Governance Report 2022.
-Matters related to shareholder remuneration: proposals for capital reductions through cancellation of treasury stock; proposals for Annual Corporate Governance Report 2022. distribution of dividends from free reserves and distribution of additional interim dividends against the financial year's results.
-Matters related to compensation: Report on meetings held with investors.
-Annual Report on Directors' Remuneration for the financial year 2022.
-Approval of the compensation of the Directors for their membership • Issues related to energy transition and technologies, such as the new lipid strategy in the Industrial business. of the Board and its Committees, as well as, in the case of the Chief Executive Officer for the performance of his executive duties. • D&O insurance policy.
-Approval of the settlement of the Long-Term Incentive 2019-2022 and the proposal for the Long-Term Incentive 2023-2026. • Formal adaptation to the Whistleblower Protection Act and modification of the Repsol Group's Code of Ethics and Conduct.
-Proposal for three additional new cycles of the Long-Term Incentive · Tax policy and main tax actions in 2022.
-Program. • Compliance training. - 2024 Share Buyback Plan. · Waylet Strategy. • Call of the 2023 General Shareholders' Meeting, preparation of the • Assessment of the Board of Directors and its Committees. proposed resolutions and reports on such proposals and execution of the resolutions adopted. • Issues related to the composition of the Board of Directors and its Committees. • Annual Budget 2023 and monitoring thereof and the results of exploration • Organizational evolution of Senior Management. activity 2022. • Appointment and re-election of Trustees of the Fundación Repsol.
-Annual Budget 2024.
-Calendar of meetings of the Board of Directors and Delegate Committee for the year 2024.
+- Preparation of Financial Statements and Management Report, both individual and consolidated, for 2023. - Review of the quarterly financial information corresponding to the 1st and 3rd quarters of 2024. - Approval of the 2023 Annual Financial Report and the Half-Yearly Financial Report for the 1st half of 2024. - Information on the progress of the financial year (activity report, business performance and income statement). - · Annual Corporate Governance Report 2023. - · Matters related to compensation: - Annual Report on Directors' Remuneration for the financial year 2023. - Approval of the compensation of the Directors for their membership of the Board and its Committees, as well as, in the case of the Chief Executive Officer for the performance of his executive duties. - Approval of the settlement of the Long-Term Incentive 2020-2023 and the proposal for the Long-Term Incentive 2024-2027, and the modification of the objectives of the 2021-2024, 2022-2025, 2023-2026 Long-Term Incentives. - Call of the 2024 General Shareholders' Meeting, preparation of the proposed resolutions and reports on such proposals and execution of the resolutions adopted. - · Annual Budget 2025. - Approval of the modification of the Board of Directors' Regulations. - Appointment of the Verifier of the sustainability information of the Repsol Group for the 2024 fiscal year. - Investments and operations of the Company reserved for the approval of the Board of Directors.